chaoticgd/wrench/README.md

 	- Move objects and modify their attributes.
 - **New in v0.4!** Memory Card Editor
 	- Only works properly on Deadlocked saves.
 Experimental.
+- Asset System
+	- A system to create, distribute and load mods.
+	- Multiple mods can be loaded at a time.

 ## Screenshots